Christmas decoration

 (pronounced: freetooleh)

-The inevitable quick deep-fried dough is perfect for Christmas time or during cold winter evenings.
+This quick deep-fried dough is perfect for Christmas or cold winter evenings.
 It will warm you up instantly and give you the feeling of home.
 Fritule is ideal during fasting, and housewives always make it for Christmas Eve.
 You can also buy it in restaurants and bakeries, it is widely spread on the days before Christmas.
-There are so many recipes, but the basis is always the same: soft flour mixture is shaped with a hand, between thumb and index finger, and put in hot frying oil.
-We have already given you the recipe for fritule.
-You can read it on our blog: How to make Croatian Fritule.

 Soft Fritule dough, ready for quickly deep frying